Wuyi Shan Makes List of World Happiest Places

 Wuyi Shan, also called Mount Wuyi or Mt.Wuyishan, was honorably placed in the list of the top 10 happiest places on earth by Lonely Planet, the world's largest travel guidebook and traveler's online community, digital media publisher as well.

-Wuyi Shan shares the honor with other 9 places, including beautiful Pacific island Vanuatu, hilarious Montreal of Canda, self-claimed "town without a frown" Happy of Texas in USA, the on-land paradize Bhutan, tropic Coloumbia, the "warm heart of Africa" Malawi, Andorra, the northern European highlands Denmark and Hidakagwa of Japan.
+Wuyi Shan shares the honor with other 9 places, including the beautiful Pacific island Vanuatu, hilarious Montreal of Canda, the self-claimed "town without a frown" Happy of Texas in the USA, the on-land paradise Bhutan, tropic Columbia, the "warm heart of Africa" Malawi, Andorra, the northern European highlands Denmark and Hirakawa of Japan.

-Rafting the Jiuqu River is definitely life-time experience.
-Waterfalls at the mountain is enchanting and cool.
+Rafting the Jiuqu River is definitely a lifetime experience.
+The waterfalls at the mountain are enchanting and cool.

 Well-selected Wuyi Shan Tour